mlogan1/mlogan1/README.md

 Hello World!
-I'm Mel, a Unity game dev.
+I'm Mel, and I enjoy game dev.

 <!---
 mlogan1/mlogan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.